Affordance-based Robot Manipulation with Flow Matching: Related Work

 \subsection{Robot Learning from Demonstration}

-Imitation learning has been a common paradigm for robots which requires simulated or real-world demonstration data collection~\citep{zhang2023visual}.
-To improve data efficiency, extensive works have been proposed to learn robot policies on the top of visual representations~\citep{liu2024moka}, such as keypoints or affordance heatmaps~\citep{liu2024moka}, instead of end-to-end raw images~\citep{goyal2023rvt}.
-This paper concentrates on using affordances to guide the low-level robot manipulation.
-In terms of network architectures for robot learning, prior works have successfully investigated convolutional networks~\citep{zhang2022learning}, Transformers~\citep{sridhar2023memory}, generative adversarial networks~\citep{ho2016generative}, Energy-Based Models~\citep{florence2022implicit}, etc. However, the collected data is usually expected to be non-convex and multi-modal due to the variability in human demonstrations.
+Imitation learning has been a common paradigm for robots, which requires simulated or real-world demonstration data collection~\citep{levine2016end}.
+To improve data efficiency, extensive work has been proposed to learn robot policies on top of visual representations~\citep{liu2024moka}, such as keypoints or affordance heatmaps~\citep{liu2024moka}, instead of end-to-end raw images~\citep{goyal2023rvt}.
+This paper concentrates on using affordances to guide low-level robot manipulation.
+In terms of network architectures for robot learning, prior works have successfully investigated convolutional networks~\citep{levine2016end}, Transformers~\citep{sridhar2023memory}, generative adversarial networks~\citep{ho2016generative}, Energy-Based Models~\citep{florence2022implicit}, etc. However, the collected data is usually expected to be non-convex and multi-modal due to the variability in human demonstrations.
 Recent works have addressed this problem by reformulating the robot policy as a generative process.
-Diffusion policy~\citep{chi2023diffusion} has emerged as a powerful class of generative models for behavior cloning by representing a robot’s visuomotor policy as a conditional denoising diffusion process.
+Diffusion policy~\citep{chi2023diffusion}, including Denoising Diffusion Probabilistic Models (DDPM~\citep{ho2020denoising}), Denoising Diffusion Implicit Models (DDIM~\citep{song2020denoising}) and score-based models~\citep{reuss2023goal}, has emerged as a powerful class of generative models for behavior cloning by representing a robot’s visuomotor policy as a conditional denoising diffusion process.
 In this work, we investigate flow matching~\citep{lipman2022flow}, a novel generative model that has demonstrated its superiority in image generation, but is much less explored in robotics domains.